ImpactsWiki/impact-tools-book/im/manual.md

 The options for the form for the Gr&uuml;neisen parameter will be expanded as new equation of state options are developed.

+A word of caution: these simple equations for the shock Hugoniot and the Gr&uuml;neisen parameter are unlikely to be thermodynamically self-consistent over wide ranges of volume.
+Beware using the Mie-Gr&uuml;neisen model over wide ranges of pressure and density.
+Non-physical results will be obtained with equations that are not self-consistent.

 The Mie-Gr&uuml;neisen equation of state defines a thermal pressure term, $P(V,E)$, at specific volume $V$ and specific internal energy $E$ referenced to a known state at $V$, which in this case is the principal shock Hugoniot with pressure $P_H(V)$ and specific internal energy $E_H(V)$.
 Then the thermal pressure term is given by

 $$